 I’ve just completed basing my artillery for the colonial New Zealand Wars.
 This has been a last minute rush, as I’m putting on a display at Call To Arms in Wellington tomorrow.

-One of the guns is a huge naval 32-pounder that has been dragged miles inland into the bush and placed on a roughly-constructed wooden platform, to pound a Maori pa into submission.
+One of the guns is a huge naval 32-pounder that has been dragged miles inland into the bush and placed on a roughly-constructed wooden platform, to try to pound a Maori pa into submission.

 Meanwhile, the Maori themselves have got a captured carronade with which to return fire on the British camp, using any old iron as ammunition.
 The gun is mounted on a wooden slide, secured with blocks and tackle to a couple of handy tree stumps.